WojciechGw/cc65-rp6502os/README.md

 $ code .
 ```

-Install the recommended extensions when VSCode prompts you, choosing the
+Install the recommended extensions when VS Code prompts you, choosing the
 default or obvious choice for any other prompts.
-The tools we use in VSCode
+The tools we use in VS Code
 are constantly improving and changing making it too difficult to maintain
 documentation.

-"Start Debugging" (F5) will build your project and upload it to the
+"Start Debugging" (F5) will build your project and run it on a Picocomputer.
-Picocomputer over a USB cable plugged into the RP6502 VGA USB port.
+Connect with a USB cable plugged into the RP6502-VGA USB port.

 If you get a Python error about the communications device not being found,
 edit `.rp6502` in the project root.
 This file will be created the first time
 you "Start Debugging" and will be ignored by git.

-Once the upload is complete, a debug console becomes available on the terminal
+Once the program is running, a debug console becomes available on the terminal
 tab.
 It will say "Python Debug Console" because the rp6502.py tool is Python.
 Ctrl-A then X will exit.
 Ctrl-A then B will send a break.